Try this soft pretzel recipe for kids and have fun while making a tasty treat. Make sure to check our full list of cooking recipes for kids, too.

 - 1 teaspoon salt

-Enjoy plain or dip in melted butter and top with either coarse kosher salt or cinnamon sugar.
+- Enjoy the soft pretzels plain or dip in melted butter and top with either coarse kosher salt or cinnamon sugar.
 Store in an air tight container.